ciscoheat/sveltekit-flash-message/README.md

 ### Server-side

-To send a flash message from the server, import `redirect` from `sveltekit-flash-message/server` and throw it, as in [load](https://kit.svelte.dev/docs/load#redirects) and [form actions](https://kit.svelte.dev/docs/form-actions#anatomy-of-an-action-redirects).
+To send a flash message from the server, import `redirect` from `sveltekit-flash-message/server` and use it in [load functions](https://kit.svelte.dev/docs/load#redirects) and [form actions](https://kit.svelte.dev/docs/form-actions#anatomy-of-an-action-redirects).

+**Note:** With SvelteKit 2, you don't need to [throw the redirect anymore](https://kit.svelte.dev/docs/migrating-to-sveltekit-2#redirect-and-error-are-no-longer-thrown-by-you), just call `redirect`.

 ```typescript
 import { redirect } from 'sveltekit-flash-message/server'